BICENTENNIAL TRIBUTE

 Albemarle Street, 1818 - ‘Beppo' has landed

-G: He believes you to be the Strahan, Tonson, Lintot of the times, the Patron and publisher of rhymes - for thee the bard up Pindus climbs!
+G: Byron?
+Why - he believes you to be the Strahan, Tonson, Lintot of the times, the Patron and publisher of rhymes - for thee the bard up Pindus climbs!

-M: That was all very well in Pope's time - we live in costermonger days - there is the Admiralty, the Quarterly and the Board of Longitude to consider - the days of post-agrarian commerce are upon us Gifford! - although, mercifully, - it is still déclassé for a Peer to accept payment for his poesy
+M(rolls eyes): My dear Gifford, that was all very well in Pope's time - we live in costermonger days - there is the Admiralty, the Quarterly and the Board of Longitude to consider - the days of post-agrarian commerce are upon us! - although, mercifully - (shifts uneasily) - it is still déclassé for a Peer to accept payment for his poesy

 G: Until they are safely out of the jurisdiction

-M(glares): No one can beat my boy, Gifford!! - the pitiful sight of a man's library being sold - the poet of the realm - leaves no room for begrudgery
+M(glares): No one can beat my boy, my friend!! - the pitiful sight of a man's library being sold - the poet of the realm - admits no begrudgery

 M(coughs): Yes - well - 'tis but a light little thing - in the Italian manner of course - er - not Abbey-level - still, a pretty frippery while we await greater things, my dear Gifford